khanchi97/Smvdu-Algos/README.rst

 **Note:**

-* Please make sure that you are making a PR with referencing a issue as well.If you feel that issue for you desired task is not present then feel free to ping us in gitter channel.And if you want to give some suggestion related to this project,we can discuss in our channel.
+* Please make sure that you are making a PR with referencing a issue as well.If you want to add something new then please create an issue or if you need any help then feel free to ping us in gitter channel.And if you want to give some suggestion related to this project,we can discuss in our channel.
-* Make your PR in `development` branch rather than `master` becuase all the development work goes in this branch and when a good bunch of code is ready then it is pushed in `master` branch.

 .. |gitter channel| image:: https://badges.gitter.im/Join Chat.svg
  :target: https://gitter.im/Smvdu-Algos/Lobby